 Who Can Participate?

-This program is intended to be an interdiscilpinary program that should attract both Undergraduate and Graduate students from within the College of Behavioral and Community Sciences: Behavioral Healthcare, Social Work, Criminology, Rehabilitation Counseling and outside the college, such as Health, Anthrpology, Sociology and Psychology.
+This program is intended to be an interdisciplinary program that should attract both Undergraduate and Graduate students from within the College of Behavioral and Community Sciences: Behavioral Healthcare, Social Work, Communication Science Disorders, Criminology, Rehabilitation Counseling, and outside the college, such as Public Health, Anthropology, Sociology, Health Sciences, and Psychology.

 Preference will be given to USF degree-seeking students.
 Applications from non-USF students will be considered.